wp-plugins/magadanski-similar-posts/readme.txt

 == Description ==

 This plugin adds a widget to WordPress that will list similar posts to the one being reviewed.
 The widget will only be rendered on a post single page, as otherwise it would not be relevant.

+A shortcode is also available -- [magadanski-similar-posts].
+There are several attributes available for the shortcode:
+1. ID -- (_integer_) the ID of the post you'd like to get similar posts for.
+Default value: the current post ID.
+2. post_type -- (_string_) the post type you'd like to query.
+Default value: "post".
+3. taxonomy -- (_string_) the taxonomy based on which you'd like to get similar items.
+Default value: "category".
+4. limit -- (_integer_) a maximum number of results you'd like to receive.
+Default value: 5.

 The similarity is considered based on the number of common categories for this posts and the rest of the posts in your blog.